 From the moment you set eyes on this appliance, you can see that it offers extraordinary features for all of your favourite meals.
-More than a microwave, this KitchenAid KMQFX33910 provides lots of volume for your favourite meals, an easy to use, intuitive control panel and a number of oven functions.
+More than a countertop microwave oven, this KitchenAid KMQFX33910 provides lots of volume for your favourite meals, an easy to use, intuitive control panel and a number of oven functions.

 What is this microwave capable of?
-It can reheat, defrost, be used for dough proving, provide a healthy fry option and even use a steam function.
+It can reheat foods like pizza or soup, defrost, be used for dough proving, provide a healthy fry option and even use a steam function.
 This microwave is an astounding addition to your home with elegance and purpose.

 Comes with 33-litres of capacity, 2000-Watt output and many functions designed specifically for different foods.

-It’s not the first time that this Sage microwave has made it into a top 10 list, because it is full with features and function that make it a fan-favourite.
+It’s not the first time that this Sage microwave has made it into a top 10 list, because it is full of features and functions that make it a fan-favourite.